sequenceiq/slider/src/site/markdown/rolehistory.md

 1. Different roles are independent: it is not an issue if a role of one type (example, an Accumulo Monitor and an Accumulo Tablet Server) are on the same host.
-This assumption allows Hoya to only worry about affinity issues within a specific role, rather than across all roles.
+This assumption allows Slider to only worry about affinity issues within a specific role, rather than across all roles.

 1. After a cluster has been started, the rate of change of the cluster is
 low: both node failures and cluster flexing happen at the rate of every few hours, rather than every few seconds.
-This allows Hoya to avoid needing data structures and layout persistence code designed for regular and repeated changes.
+This allows Slider to avoid needing data structures and layout persistence code designed for regular and repeated changes.

 1. Instance placement is best-effort: if the previous placement cannot be satisfied, the application will still perform adequately with role instances deployed onto new servers.
-More specifically, if a previous server is unavailable for hosting a role instance due to lack of capacity or availability, Hoya will not decrement the number of instances to deploy: instead it will rely on YARN to locate a new node -ideally on the same rack.
+More specifically, if a previous server is unavailable for hosting a role instance due to lack of capacity or availability, Slider will not decrement the number of instances to deploy: instead it will rely on YARN to locate a new node -ideally on the same rack.